t5t8/tfcloud-demo22/README.md

 Initialize and apply tfe-settings from CLI.
 You should now be able to see your organization and workspaces from the portal.

+NOTE!
+The default billing plan is Free plan that does not support teams.
+1st run will fail to error about missing entitlements to create team.
+You need to login to portal and upgrade to team plan or free trial for team features to be enabled.

 ### Update Azure env variables

 Go to `azure_demo` workspace and select variables.
 Fill in the Azure credentials using environment variables `ARM_*`